byteManiak/MCQuake3/README.md

 # Credits
 - Gerd "Elysis" Raudenbusch - for the "Thru the Mirror" track
 - The OpenArena project - for various assets
+- Ryoichi Tsunekawa - for the Bebas Neue font